CirroBuild/FrostiDocs/blog/2020-12-10-garbage-free-stack-for-kafka-streams.md

 This component bypasses Java's native non-blocking IO with our own notification system.
 This component's job is to delegate tasks to worker threads and use queues for events and TCP socket connections.
 The result is a new generic network stack used to handle all incoming network connections.
+Following our new support for Kafka, QuestDB's network stack now ingests time series data from Kafka topics reliably, without garbage collection.

 ## TCP flow control